 \section{Introduction}

 Reinforcement learning (RL) provides a framework for the development of situated agents that learn how to behave while interacting with the environment~\cp{sutton98reinforcement}.
-The basic RL loop is defined in an abstract way so as to capture only the essential aspects of such an interaction: an agent receives observations and selects actions to maximize a reward signal.
+The basic RL loop is defined in an abstract way so as to capture only the essential aspects of this interaction: an agent receives observations and selects actions to maximize a reward signal.
 This setup is generic enough to describe tasks of different levels of complexity that may unroll at distinct time scales.
-For example, in the task of driving a car, an action can be to turn the wheel, to make a right turn, or to drive to a given location.
+For example, in the task of driving a car, an action can be to turn the wheel, make a right turn, or drive to a given location.

-Clearly, from the point of view of the designer it is desirable to describe a task at the highest level of abstraction possible.
+Clearly, from the point of view of the designer, it is desirable to describe a task at the highest level of abstraction possible.
 However, by doing so one may overlook behavioral patterns and inadvertently make the task more difficult than it really is.
-The action of driving to a location clearly encompasses the action of making a right turn, which in turn encompasses the action of turning the wheel.
-In learning how to drive an agent should be able to identify and to exploit such interdependencies.
-More generally, the agent should be able to break a task in smaller subtasks and use knowledge accumulated in any subset of those to speed up learning in related tasks.
-This process of leveraging knowledge acquired in one task to improve performance on another task is usually referred to as \emph{transfer}.
+The task of driving to a location clearly encompasses the subtask of making a right turn, which in turn encompasses the action of turning the wheel.
+In learning how to drive an agent should be able to identify and exploit such interdependencies.
+More generally, the agent should be able to break a task into smaller subtasks and use knowledge accumulated in any subset of those to speed up learning in related tasks.
+This process of leveraging knowledge acquired in one task to improve performance on other tasks is called \emph{transfer}~\cp{taylor2009transfer,lazaric2012transfer}.